Log in with RealMe

 • Evaluate responses, determine a winning bid and notify all respondents of the outcome.
 You should provide suppliers with a debrief if requested.

-• You do not need to publish a contract award notice once the secondary procurement process has been completed, although it is good practice to do so.
+• You must publish a contract award notice once the secondary procurement process has been completed, if the value is $100,000 or more.

 When to establish a panel